kubos/kubos/docs/kubos-design.rst

 .. figure:: images/mission_diagram.png
     :align: center
+    :alt: block diagram depicting the software of a typical kubos-powered mission

 Each of the boxes are independent processes, or *microservices*.
 For example, we can revise the communication service to support a new radio, and the binaries of *all other services* are unchanged.